ShahariarAhmad/DCMS_Laravel_Vue_SPA/README.md

-This current repository is basically a small portion of the original DCMS.
-I just wanted to learn & practice Vue Js without wasting time in creating another brand new projects.
+This current repository is basically a tiny portion of the original DCMS.
+I just wanted to learn & practice Vue Js without wasting time creating brand new projects.

-To understand how DCMS work and which action does what and leads to where, please read Main DCMS Basic Documentation.
+To understand how DCMS works and which action leads to where, please read Main DCMS Basic Documentation.

 Few lacking in this app that is intentional.

-* No from validation implemented .
-Because I didn't wanted to waste time doing thing that I already know.
+* No form validation implemented.
+Because I didn't want to waste time doing things that I already knew.
 * Not 100% responsive.
-Because I didn't wanted to waste my time making is responsive.
+Because I didn't want to waste my time making it responsive.
 Already know how to do it with Tailwind & Bootstrap.
-* But in dummy project like this one I don't maintain clean coding because it require more time that I don't want to spend in a dummy project.
-Learning is the only purpose this dummy project serves.
-But I write clean code in production.
+* But in a dummy project like this one, I don't maintain clean coding.
+Learning is the only purpose this dummy project has. **But I write clean code in production**.

-How to run this project ?
+How to run this project?

-Step : 1
+Step: 1

-- Make sure you have node, composer installed.
+- Make sure you have node, and composer installed.
 - You can use any local server.

-Step : 2
+Step: 2

-inside project directory run these commands
+Inside the project, folder run these commands

 * npm install
 * composer update